 The petition includes information developed by the petitioners through the use of Vortex (version 9) software, which models wildlife population dynamics and evaluates many of the threats that may cause small populations to go extinct.
 The petition notes that the petitioners worked with AGFD data.
 Some of the model assumptions are that the population is a closed population and not demographically linked to other populations, and that there is a 1:1 ratio of males to females in the adult population.
 Because the petitioners determined that fecundity in the lower Verde and Salt BAs were inflated artificially by AGFD's stocking of exotic rainbow trout and Salt River Project's release of native fish captured from irrigation canals, BAs were divided into two groups: (1) Those on the lower Salt and Verde Rivers, and (2) those in other areas.

-Additional detail regarding parameters used in and determinations derived from the model are in the petition.
+Additional detail regarding parameters used in and determinations Start Printed Page 51562derived from the model are in the petition.
 The petition notes that the model determined that juvenile and adult survival were the most critical parameters for the model.
 The petition indicates that the model demonstrates a high risk of extinction for the Sonoran Desert population within the next 57 to 82 years.